FarPay/ApiDoc/Orders.md

 # Get all orders
 The endpoint is available from an`HTTP_GET` at `https://api.farpay.io/{version}/orders`, and can be filtered statusvalues mentioned in the table above.

-Here is an example of a collection wiht an order - Remark that this is an example presented in JSON, and that the data can be presented as SOAP XML if requested...
+Here is an example of a collection with an order - Remark that this is an example presented in JSON, and that the data can be presented as SOAP XML if requested...

 ````javascript
 [